ibexa/documentation-developer/docs/content_management/pages/react_app_block.md

 ## Create React App block

-In the following example you will learn how to create `Calculator` React App block.
+In the following example, you learn how to create `Calculator` React App block.

 ### Configure React App Block